CONSCIENCE, CHURCH AUTHORITY, AND THE BIBLE

 As a counter-weight, Vatican II recognized the importance of conscience.
 Even if not “properly formed” the conscience is, as a matter of fact, the ultimate decision-maker.
 Vatican II also recognized that there is a hierarchy of truths.
 In the absence of an officially defined such hierarchy, people make their own choices, thus leading to a de facto pluralism.

 2. Protestants enjoy pluralism and the freedom of individualism and subjectivism because they have no church authority.
 Yet most evangelicals, Baptists, Pentecostals, etc. speak the same language due to a unidimensional interpretation of the bible and social pressure to conform to it.
-If so, what could they do to overcome unidimensionality and conformism?
+If so, what could they do to overcome unidimensionality and religious conformism?